agdturner/ccg-math/README.md

 - Develop functionality for processing complex numbers where the real and imaginary parts are stored as [BigRational](https://github.com/eobermuhlner/big-math/blob/master/ch.obermuhlner.math.big/src/main/java/ch/obermuhlner/math/big/BigRational.java) or [Math_BigRationalSqrt](https://github.com/agdturner/agdt-java-math/blob/master/src/main/java/uk/ac/leeds/ccg/math/Math_BigRationalSqrt.java).
 [Math_Complex_double](https://github.com/agdturner/agdt-java-math/blob/master/src/main/java/uk/ac/leeds/ccg/math/Math_Complex_double.java) is a basic complex number class written for numbers with real and imaginary component stored as double values.
 - For exponentiation and logarithms, review the implementation of [logarithmic numbers](https://en.wikipedia.org/wiki/Logarithmic_number_system).
 - Generally improve the coverage of unit tests.
-- Encourage code review with others.
 - Consider developing more functionality for [symbolic computation](https://en.wikipedia.org/wiki/Symbolic_computation).
+- Develop the library in an [agile](https://en.wikipedia.org/wiki/Agile_software_development) way by engaging in more code review activity.
-- Take steps to offer to [contribute](https://openjdk.java.net/contribute/) to the development of the openJDK.
+- Take steps to [contribute](https://openjdk.java.net/contribute/) to the development of the openJDK.
-- Develop the library in an [agile](https://en.wikipedia.org/wiki/Agile_software_development) way.

 ## Development history
 - Early versions of this code were bundled together with lots of other code developed for academic research projects.
 A separation of code produced [agdt-java-generic](https://github.com/agdturner/agdt-java-generic) a generic higher level library upon which this depends.
 From version 1.7 an attempt is being made to provide a summary of changes for each version released on Maven Central.